 This time we used dot codes for each alphabet character.
 A little harder perhaps.
 Well done if you were able to solve it.

-6. National Security Agency ‘Be Nice, Play Fair’ puzzle - The full answer for the NSA puzzle is as follows:
+9. National Security Agency ‘Be Nice, Play Fair’ puzzle answer is:

 Plain Text Decoded.
 The National Security Agency leads the US gov in sigint and cybersecurity.
 Our core values are commitment to service, respect for the law, integrity, transparency, respect for people and accountability.
 To learn more please visit us at sos-vo.org/comeinsideandhaveacuppatea